 Dean College provides a wide range of assistance that ensures compliance with the policies and regulations of the College and the bylaws of the Town of Franklin.
 Campus Safety provides a regular security activity report and security alerts to members of the Dean community to increase awareness of potential hazards on and off campus.
 More information can be found on our Campus Safety page.

 Dean College enforces the Town of Franklin fire codes.
 Our Code of Student Conduct provides information regarding our rules and regulations.
 Please see page 12 of our Code of Student Conduct for more information.

 The missing student policy has been developed for students who live in residence halls or other housing operated by the college.

 See pages 23-24 of the Dean College Annual Security and Fire Safety Report.

 Dean College and Massachusetts law strictly prohibit hazing.
 Dean College policy defines hazing as “any activity expected of someone joining a group that humiliates, degrades, abuses or endangers regardless of the person’s willingness to participate."

 Students and organizations found in violation of our hazing policy will be subject to disciplinary action.

-Please review pages 17-18 of our Code of Student Conduct on pages.
+Please review page 13 of our Code of Student Conduct on pages.